-(b) Amount.
-The maximum grant available for acquisition, rehabilitation, or acquisition and rehabilitation is the lower of:
+The maximum Amount.available for acquisition, rehabilitation, or acquisition and rehabilitation is the lower of:

-(1) \$200,000; or (2) The total cost of the acquisition, rehabilitation, or acquisition and rehabilitation minus the applicant's contribution toward the cost. (c) Increased amounts.
+(1) \$200,000; or (2) The total cost of the acquisition, rehabilitation, or acquisition and rehabilitation minus the applicant's contribution toward the cost.

+(c) Increased amounts.
 In areas determined by HUD to have high acquisition and rehabilitation costs, grants of more than \$200,000, but not more than \$400,000, may be available.

-§ 583.110 Grants for new construction.
+§583.110 Grants for new construction.

 (a) Use.
 HUD will grant funds to recipients to pay a portion of the cost of new construction, including cost-effective energy measures and the cost of land associated with that construction, for use in the provision of supportive housing.
 If the grant funds are used for new construction, the applicant must demonstrate that the costs associated with new construction are substantially less than the costs associated with rehabilitation or that there is a lack of available appropriate units that could be rehabilitated at a cost less than new construction.
-For purposes of this cost comparison, costs associated with rehabilitation or new construcerty acquisition.
+For purposes of this cost comparison, costs associated with rehabilitation or new construction may include the cost of real property acquisition.